crazyguitar/wordbank/2017-03-25/README.md

 * Describe a person that you look up as a role model.
 Explain how this person influenced your life.
 Include details and examples to support your response.
+* Describe a person you would like to know more about.
+Why do you want to know more about this person.

 ![](http://i.imgur.com/D9Yaec3.png)